wentzelit/html5inarow/script_test/test_list.md

 - ~~there is a game object~~
 - ~~there is a player object~~
 - ~~A new game has two players~~
-- The player in the game are in a dictionary
 - ~~it's someones turn~~
 - ~~A new game has a grid model~~
 - ~~There is a token object~~
 - ~~A new token is either of tokentype circle or cross~~